How to Pay For a Divorce or Child Custody Lawyers Last Updated On: October 31, 2016

 - Ask for alimony in a payoff amount- Alimony can be requested in a single payoff amount if you think that your x will not pay the regular payments.
 The payoff amount is usually about 50% of what you would have received through regular payments, but you will have that for sure.
 You also have the right to request your x pays child support through the court.

-- Choose Mediation or arbitration if given the chance- Mediation is a less expensive and more private way to settle the divorce and child custody.
+- Choose Mediation or arbitration if given a chance- Mediation is a less expensive and more private way to settle the divorce and child custody.
 Arbitration is similar to mediation except a judge is used to help decide difficult issues to reach an agreement.

 - Child Support state guidelines- State guidelines for child support and custody arrangements are usually based on both parties income levels.
 Your Attorney should be able to give you an idea of what you are entitled too based on guidelines drawn up by you individual state.